 ‘Unforeseen circumstances’ refers to any change in your circumstances which makes the house in which you’re living unaffordable.
 This includes change of your financial situation, involuntary conversion, natural disaster damage, or a legal separation.

-You must consider all expenses associated with the sale of your house in order to determine the gain realized.
+You must consider all expenses associated with the sale of your primary residence in order to determine the gain realized

 The gain from the sale of your primary residence is calculated by deducting the selling expenses (real estate agent commission, broker fees, etc) and the adjusted basis of the house.
 Mortgage acquisition fees may not be excluded since these expenses are about obtaining a loan – not buying a house.

 The adjusted basis of your home includes the purchase price and any home improvement expenses.
 ‘Home improvement’ expenses should not be confused with ‘home repairs’; home repairs cannot be included in the figuring of the adjusted basis.

 Expenses that add to the adjusted basis include:

 - Improvements that last for more than one year

 - Expenses associated with restoration of damaged property

 Expenses that take away from the adjusted basis include:

 - Gains which were postponed from having sold a previous home prior to May 7, 1997